Here you can meet the people who make up Secure Futures, from our partners and staff to our advisors and interns.

 Riley holds bachelor’s and master’s degrees in Industrial and Management Systems Engineering from Penn State University.
 He serves on the Augusta County Recycling Committee.
 He served on the Publicity, and Bid Selection Committees for Solarize Augusta, a cooperative to help homeowners and small businesses purchase solar energy systems at a discount.
 Riley is a founding member of the Friends of the Middle River water conservation group.

 Rachel joined Secure Futures in 2017.
-Her main responsibilities include assisting with content development for the company website, improving web presence and SEO through social media and other inbound marketing strategies, and analyzing key policy issues within the solar market.
+Her main responsibilities include assisting with content development for the company website, improving web presence and SEO through social media and other inbound marketing strategies, designing sales collateral, and analyzing key policy issues within the solar market.

 Rachel brings several years of experience in marketing and public relations, as well as a passion for positively impacting communities through her professional work.
 She holds a bachelor’s degree in public relations and business from Goshen College.